Plumbers' knots

-Plumbers' knots bear strong a resemblance to both lattice knots as considered, for example, in \cite{vanRensProm}, and the cubical diagrams studied in \cite{Bald}.
-We observe that a plumbers' knot can be viewed as a particular lattice knot, and put bounds on number of the classes of lattice knots that arise in each $P_n$.
-The similarity to the cubical diagrams of Baldridge and Lowrance \cite{Bald} suggests that the tools we develop for plumbers' knots could be useful in the study of knot Floer homology.
+We also note that plumbers' knots bear strong a resemblance to both lattice knots as considered, for example, in \cite{vanRensProm}, and the cube diagrams studied in \cite{Cube}.
+We observe that a plumbers' knot can be viewed as an approximation of a particular lattice knot, and put bounds on number of the classes of lattice knots that arise in each $P_n$.
+The similarity to the cube diagrams of Baldridge and Lowrance \cite{Cube} suggests that the tools we develop for plumbers' knots could be useful in the study of knot Floer homology.

 The author would like to thank his advisor, Dev Sinha, for the countless hours of conversation and support without which this research would not have been possible.